Easter is a great time to get crafty and creative with your kids, and you can do it while building important literacy skills too.

 4. Hatch and match

-Here’s one for pre-schoolers.
-Draw several medium egg-shaped ovals on a large sheet of paper.
+Here’s one for preschoolers.
+Draw several medium, egg-shaped ovals on a large sheet of paper.
 In each oval, draw a zigzagged line in the middle to create a crack.
 On one side of each egg, write an upper case letter and on the other side, write the corresponding lower case letter.
 Cut each egg half out and scramble your eggs.
 Have your child pair each upper case and lower case letter.
-Download our Reading Eggs alphabet and sight words activity sheets.
+You can also download our Reading Eggs alphabet and sight words activity sheets.

 For older children, you can mix and match compound words such as ‘armchair’, ‘barnyard’, ‘nothing’, ‘racehorse’, ‘milestone’, ‘toothbrush’ and ‘wheelchair’.